-Auto-Allow List is the TruSTAR feature that uses machine learning to identify URLs and IP addresses that are noisy and irrelevant and remove them from correlation count, graph visualization, dashboard results, and API responses.
+Auto-Whitelist is the TruSTAR feature that uses machine learning to identify URLs and IP addresses that are noisy and irrelevant and remove them from correlation count, graph visualization, dashboard results, and API responses.
 This provides better relevancy in your investigations by removing URLs and IPs that are not useful.

 - Contextual features: The words surrounding the observable.
 This is why the capability applies at the report level.